iterative/cml/README.md

 ### CML Functions
 CML provides a number of helper functions to help package outputs from ML workflows, such as numeric data and data vizualizations about model performance, into a CML report.
 The library comes pre-installed on our [custom Docker images](https://github.com/iterative/cml/blob/master/docker/Dockerfile).
 In the above example, note the field `container: docker://dvcorg/cml-py3:latest` specifies the CML Docker image with Python 3 will be pulled by the GitHub Actions runner.

+Below is a list of CML functions for writing markdown reports and delivering those reports to your CI system (GitHub Actions or GitLab CI).

 |  Function | Description  | Inputs  |
 |---|---|---|